CodenameCOTC/premire-league-news/README.md

 Future Features:
 - Only admin & superAdmin can make a post
+- Search News
+- Register with Facebook & Google for normal user
 - Only superAdmin who can select the headline
-- Register with Facebook & Google for normal user